Skip to main content

 Are Chimney Liners a Good Idea for Denver Homes?

-Yes, chimney liners are not only a good idea but necessary.
-Local building codes often require them.
-A chimney liner acts as a barrier that protects your home from the high heat, gases, and byproducts generated by fireplaces and stoves.
-It helps prevent dangerous situations like carbon leaks and chimney fires, particularly concerning Denver’s older brick homes.
+Yes, and honestly they're more than a good idea, they're necessary.
+Local building codes usually require one.
+A liner is the barrier that protects your home from the high heat, gases, and byproducts your fireplace or stove throws off.
+It helps stop the dangerous stuff like carbon leaks and chimney fires, which matters a lot in Denver's older brick homes where the original clay tile has often given out.

 reline your chimney liner diagram